Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 5 mins read

-2023 is the year for UX and most organisation are still making these common mistakes on UX design and UI design alone is not enough.
+2024 is the year for UX and most organisations are still making these common mistakes on UX design.
+UI design alone is not enough.
+App design is crucial, and avoiding mistakes in both iOS and Android app designs is essential to ensure a good user experience.

 1. Poor Navigation